 Main walls

-Repair category 2
+Repair category 1

-Notes The stonework generally appeared in fair condition commensurate with age although some weathering/erosion evident.
+Notes The main outer walls of the property generally appeared in fair order consistent with age.

 Windows, external doors and joinery

 Repair category 1

-Notes These generally appeared in fair order consistent with age.
-Typical weathering evident to external surrounds to timber windows.
+Notes These generally appeared in fair condition consistent with age.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.

 External decorations

 Repair category 1

-Notes The external decorations are generally in fair order.
+Notes The external decorations are generally in fair/good order.
 Regular repainting will be required if these areas are to be maintained in satisfactory condition.